 A cluttered, messy front yard will give buyers the impression the interior is also neglected.
 An immaculate interior won’t matter if a buyer never bothers to go inside.
 Consider a rock garden – they are a great, low-maintenance way to give the house great curb appeal without working hard to keep it looking good.

 So, here’s a scenario: the appealing exterior of your house has attracted a potential buyer – great!
-They open the gate with a smile, excitedly walk through the front yard.
+They open the gate with a smile, and excitedly walk through the front yard.
 They open the front door, step inside, and are then confronted with a strong, musty smell.
 Things went from good to bad rather quickly!
 Nothing says “neglect” like a smelly house.
 Avoid this harmful scenario by getting the house professionally cleaned.

 Less is More -cluttered rooms will make them look small.
 You want to open up space and accentuate the attractive features of the home.
 This room isn’t massive but works well because it has the right amount of furniture.